Encryptor-Sec/ZipKiller/README.md

 ## Uses
 ---
   - This tool can be used for CTFs to crack given zip file to extract flag
-  - This tool can be used in pwning machines to crack zip file to get sesitive information
+  - This tool can be used in pwning machines to crack zip file to get sensitive information
   - This tool can be used for personal purpose to crack password protected zip file